 Videos account for one-third of all content consumed on the internet.
 According to a Cisco report, by 2019 video will account for 80% of all internet traffic.

-As you can see, video is one of the most promising areas in marketing, and in this article we’ll talk specifically about how to build a live streaming video app.
+As you can see, video is one of the most promising areas in marketing, and in this article we’ll talk specifically about live video streaming app development.

 Why create a video streaming app?